Carl-Henric/MS2_Guardians_Pairs_Game/README.md

 The following features were considered during the build of the site, however due to time constraints, these were not included in this version, but could be added at a later date:

-- 	Increasing difficulty levels for the game, giving increasing numbers of cards to match (omitted as diffcult to source enough quality character images to use for an increasing number of cards)
+- 	Increasing difficulty levels for the game, giving increasing numbers of cards to match.
+(Omitted as difficult to source enough quality character images to use for an increasing number of cards)
--	Using Marvel API to include info such as character bio's
+-	Using Marvel API to include info such as character bio's.
+-	Further increasing the responsiveness of the images, so the website looks good on smaller devices.

 ## Technologies Used